Mowbray-R-V/Graph-based-RL4CO/README.md

 6. **SimCLR v2** | Shows deeper nets + longer training significantly improves CL
 7. Bootstrap Your Own Latent (**BYOL**), NeurIPS 2020 — No negatives; employs a momentum (EMA) teacher and stop-gradient to prevent representation collapse.
 8. Exploring Simple Siamese Representation Learning (**SimSiam**), 2020 — A simplified BYOL variant that removes the EMA target network, preventing collapse using only a stop-gradient mechanism and a shared-weight Siamese encoder.
-9. Image BERT pre-training with online tokenizer (**iBOT**), ICLR 2022 — a transformer-based self-supervised method combining masked image modeling and EMA teacher–student distillation for patch- and image-level alignment.
+9. Image BERT pre-training with online tokenizer (**iBOT**), ICLR 2022 — A transformer-based self-supervised learner that combines masked image modeling with EMA teacher–student distillation, aligning patch-level and global representations.
 10. Emerging Properties in Self-Supervised Vision Transformers (**DINO**), ICCV 2021 | A self-distillation framework without labels, where a momentum teacher guides the student via cross-view consistency, producing highly transferable visual features.
 11. **MoCo v3** | Extends MoCo to **Vision Transformers (ViT)**
 12.